lauralen/weather-app/README.md

 ## About

-React web app application that displays current weather information using OpenWeatherMap API.
+React web app that displays current weather information using OpenWeatherMap API.

 ### Features